 CFM International, a venture between General Electric Co.
-(GE) and Safran SA (SAF), supplies engines for the C919, set for test flights in 2014.
+(GE:US) and Safran SA (SAF), supplies engines for the C919, set for test flights in 2014.
 Comac, as the planemaker is known, is also developing the ARJ21, a 90-seat regional jet that has been delayed for about five years.

 “ARJ is behind schedule for whatever reason, but I really don’t see too many associations between ARJ and the C919 schedule directly.
 The teams that run ARJ and C919 are totally independent teams.
 We monitor the C919 program very closely; we haven’t seen any indication that there will be delays that’s similar to where the ARJ program is.
 So we have confidence in Comac.
 We think they will be on schedule, we ask them about it just about every day.”